Cushing Refiners: History

-The Cushing Refiners joined the Oklahoma State League for the 1923 season.
-The Refiners finished in 2nd place in the eight–team league with a 67–53 record, 2.0 games behind the 1st place Duncan Oilers.
-The Refiners were managed by Ned Pettigrew.
+The Refiners ended 1923 the season in second place in the eight–team league, with a future hall of fame player on their roster.
+Cushing ended the season with a 67–53 record, finishing 2.0 games behind the first place Duncan Oilers.
+The Refiners were managed by Ned Pettigrew in their runner-up regular season.
+The league played a split season schedule, and Cushing did not qualify for the final won by Bristow, who swept Duncan in four games.

 In 1923, Baseball Hall of Fame inductee Carl Hubbell made his professional debut for the Cushing Refiners.
 Pettigrew had given Hubbell a tryout and subsequently signed him to a contract to play for Cushing.
 Hubbell was age 20 in 1923 and had worked for an oil company after graduating from high school in Meeker, Oklahoma.

-In 1924, the Oklahoma State League permanently folded on July 8, 1924.
-The Cushing Refiners were 49–27 and in 3rd place when the league folded.
+In 1924, the Oklahoma State League folded during the season.
+The league permanently folded on July 8, 1924, with the Cushing Refiners in third place.
+Cushing ended the shortened season with a record of 49–27 when the league folded.
 The Refiners were again managed by Ned Pettigrew.

-After the Oklahoma State folded, the Cushing Refiners rejoined the six–team Class D level Southwestern League in 1925.
-The Oilers were 64–65 and finished 4th in the Southwestern League, 9.5 games behind the 1st place Salina Millers.
-The manager was Frank Thompson.
+After the Oklahoma State folded, the Cushing Refiners rejoined the six–team Class D level Southwestern League for the 1925 season.
+The Oilers were 64–65 and placed fourth in the Southwestern League, finishing 9.5 games behind the first place Salina Millers in the final standings.
+The Refiners were managed by Frank Thompson.

 The Cushing franchise was replaced by Ponca City Poncans in the 1926 Southwestern League.
 There has not been another minor league team in Cushing.